blockchain-lab/shared_vision_towards_programmable_economy/README.md

 They create trust.

 For thousands of years trusted guardians kept authentic ownership records of land and assets in general.
 These centralized bureaucracies which govern these records have not changed much, while the world is slowly being filled with self-driving cars, trucks, drones, and barges.
-This difference in innovation speed is creating increasing levels of friction around data governance, for instance, the debate "Land registration systems: public, private or privately public?" debate [[REF](https://www.degruyter.com/view/j/eplj.2017.6.issue-1/eplj-2017-0001/eplj-2017-0001.xml)].
+This difference in innovation speed is creating increasing levels of friction around data governance, for instance, the debate "Land registration systems: public, private or privately public?" [[REF](https://www.degruyter.com/view/j/eplj.2017.6.issue-1/eplj-2017-0001/eplj-2017-0001.xml)].
 The legal world might be at the beginning of a transition towards full digitization, additional standardization, and further automation.
 Already 22 years ago the book "Law in a Digital World" was published, however deeds of land transfer are rarely pure bits.